-- 1. Complete CDS 110 a and CDS 140 a. - 2.
-Complete nine additional units in CDS courses, chosen from CDS 110 b, 140 b, or 150. - 3.
+- 1. Complete CDS 110 and CDS 140. - Complete nine additional units in CDS courses, chosen from ACM/EE/CMS 116, CDS 112, CDS 212 or CDS 240. - 3.
 Complete a three-term senior thesis approved by the CDS faculty.

 All CDS courses to be applied to fulfill the CDS minor requirements must be taken for grades, and students must obtain a grade of B or higher.
 The senior thesis requirement may be satisfied by completing a three-term senior thesis in the student's major option but on CDS subject matter, with the approval of the thesis topic by the CDS option representative, or by taking CDS 90 abc.